Thalapathy Dinesh

 Thalapathy Dinesh (also spelled Thalapathi Dinesh) is an Indian action choreographer who works mainly in Tamil cinema.
 He started his career in the cinema as an extra fighter in Naan Sigappu Manithan, and later he became a stunt master and actor.
-Stunt masters like Stun Siva, Peter Hein, Anal Arasu, Rajasekhar, Hari Dinesh, Pradeep Dinesh, Supreme Sundar, Vicky, and Theeppori Nithya have worked as fighters and assistants to him.
+Stunt masters like Stun Silva, Peter Hein, Anal Arasu, Rajasekhar, Hari Dinesh, Pradeep Dinesh, Supreme Sundar, Vicky, and Theeppori Nithya have worked as fighters and assistants to him.
 His sons Hari Dinesh and Pradeep Dinesh are also stunt masters.